By Sandi Gohn

 Did you know that Walt Disney created a special logo for the Coast Guard’s Corsair Fleet during World War II, or that the oldest-serving Coastguardsman was 105 years old?
 Check out this list of Coast Guard trivia facts to dive even deeper into the military branch.

--This article was originally published in 2020.
-It has been updated for 2021.
+-This story was originally published in 2020.
+It has been updated for 2022.

 More Stories Like This